 A modern accommodation option

-I’m sure you’ll have at least heard of AirBnB, the brazen startup that’s causing big headaches for the hotel industry.
+I’m sure you’ll have at least heard of AirBnB, which has caused big headaches for the hotel industry around the world.
 It’s finally catching on in Norway, where even the smallest places now have accommodation options that can be booked online.